Clarence B. Jones

-Clarence Benjamin Jones (born January 8, 1931) is an American lawyer and the former personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr. He is a recipient of the Presidential Medal of Freedom, the nation's highest civilian honor.
-Jones is a scholar in residence at the Martin Luther King Jr. Institute at Stanford University.
-He is the author of What Would Martin Say?
+Clarence Benjamin Jones (January 8, 1931 – May 22, 2026) was an American lawyer and the personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr. He was a recipient of the Presidential Medal of Freedom, the nation's highest civilian honor.
+Jones was a scholar in residence at the Martin Luther King Jr. Institute at Stanford University.
+He was the author of What Would Martin Say?
 (HarperCollins, 2008) and Behind the Dream: The Making of the Speech that Transformed a Nation (Palgrave-Macmillan, 2011).
 His book Last of the Lions was released on August 1, 2023 (Redhawk Publications).
-Jones currently serves as Chairman of the non-profit Spill the Honey Foundation.
+Jones served as chairman of the non-profit Spill the Honey Foundation.

 In 1962, Martin Luther King Jr. wrote a letter recommending his lawyer and advisor, Clarence B. Jones, to the New York State Bar, stating: "Ever since I have known Mr. Jones, I have always seen him as a man of sound judgment, deep insights, and great dedication.
 I am also convinced that he is a man of great integrity."

-Early life
+Early life and education

 Jones was born January 8, 1931, to parents who were domestic workers in Philadelphia.
 He was raised in a foster home and brought up in the Catholic religion; he attended a Sisters of the Blessed Sacrament boarding school in New England, as did his mother.
 Later he and his family moved to Palmyra, New Jersey; he graduated from Palmyra High School.

 He earned a bachelor's degree from Columbia College in 1953.
 Following his graduation he was drafted into the United States Army in 1953 and spent nearly two years at Fort Dix when he declined to sign a loyalty oath.